felixganzer/ioBroker.hyperion_ng/README.md

 ## Actual working Features

+* read out all possible informations over Server Informations
 * control Components of all instances
 * clear All and clear Visible of instance.
 To use it, you have to set under "general.control" one instance and set clearAll or clearVisible to true.
 After clearing the states will be set to false and the priorities will be updated
 * add Effect to instance: To use it, you have to set under "general.control" one instance and enter the correct String under setEffect.
-Actual is no error catching includet
+Actual is no error catching included

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later